 Every NDA is different so each one lasts for a different time period.
 Normally, an NDA lasts for 1-10 years.
 However, depending on how long the information that has to be kept private, the time period varies.

-An NDA template refers to the template of a non-disclosure agreement that you, as a business, can follow in order to generate your own NDA.
+NDA templates refer to the template of a non-disclosure agreement that you, as a business, can follow in order to generate your own NDA.
 The template will contain basic information and some blanks that can be used to create a customized and unique NDA between parties.

 - A non-disclosure agreement is a legal contract that helps to establish a confidential agreement between two or more parties.
 NDA can be considered as a confidentiality agreement